wallytutor/WallyToolbox.jl/docs/src/Teaching/Transport Phenomena/A4-Finite-Volume-Diffusion.md

 ### Temperature formulation

-Heat equation formulated with temperature as dependent variable is stated as:
+Heat equation formulated with temperature as dependent variable applied to constant density $\rho$ and specific heat $c_{p}$ can be stated as:

 $$
 \rho{}c_{p}\frac{\partial{}T}{\partial{}t}=\nabla\cdotp{}(k\nabla{}T)
 $$

-Applying the divergence operator and expanding the gradient term for different coordinate systems leads to the following expressions.
-Notice that coordinate was expressed as $r$ even in cartesian coordinates for homogeneity of notation in what follows.
+Applying the divergence operator to the right hand side to a single coordinate and expanding the gradient term for different coordinate systems (cartesian, cylindrical, and spherical) leads to the following expressions. *Notice that coordinate was expressed as $r$ even in cartesian coordinates for homogeneity of notation in what follows.*

 $$
 \rho{}c_{p}\dfrac{\partial{}T}{\partial{}t}=\begin{cases}